sophie-skanchy-1/Chlamy_AP-MS_Analysis_2025/README.md

    Note: your flagging results may vary from ours because we had some IP experiments that were not included in the summary sheet provided, so the chronological order of experiments run on the same gel/consecutively on the MS instrument is not totally preserved

 ## Run “WD Score Calculator for Phytozome.ipynb” to calculate WD scores
-   May need to change input filename in second cell
+   You may need to change input filename in second cell

-   After running, manually insert bait info from separate output file into main output (WD_counts1_zscore…)
+   After running, manually insert bait info from separate output file into main output (WD_counts1_zscore…) (you can insert with transpose in Excel)

-   Can insert with transpose in Excel
+   Note: DO NOT change the p value or z score sheets, only change the format for the WD score sheet

-   Note: DO NOT change the p value or z score sheets, only change format for WD score sheet
+   Also run this for the contamination flagged spectral counts sheet (change which filename is active at the beginning of the Jupyter notebook)

-   Also run for contamination flagged spectral counts sheet
+## Run “Create Flag Matrix.ipynb” to create binary flagging matrix (1 for flagged, 0 for not flagged)

-## Run “Create Flag Matrix.ipynb” to create binary flagging matrix (1 for flagged, 0 for not flagged), using flagged spectral counts sheet as the input
+   Use the flagged spectral counts sheet as the input

 ## Run “Analyze WD and Z Scores, SAINT Scores, Heatmaps, TreeView for Phytozome.ipynb” for dataset stats
    Make localization match thresholding Venn diagrams, WD and Z score threshold profiles, etc

    Export nonzero interactions list

-   Have to manually add % localization match column based on % localization match venn diagram
+   Note: you will have to manually add % localization match column based on % localization match Venn diagram

 ## Run SAINTexpress:
    Made bait list, prey list (with number of residues for each prey), and interaction list input files